DMTryptamines/lemmy-ansible/README.md

 `cp examples/hosts inventory/hosts`

-Edit the inventory hosts file (inventory/hosts) to your liking.
+**Mandatory you must edit the defaults in the inventory hosts file (inventory/hosts) as described in the file comments

+`nano inventory/hosts`

 Run the playbook: